evmos/evmos/docs/developers/guides/erc20_registration.md

   --chain-id=<testnet_chain_id> \
   --node <address>
 ```

+To register multiple tokens in one proposal pass them after each other e.g. `register-erc20 <contract-address1> <contract-address2>`.

 However, note that if the CLI is used to create a proposal, and `description` is set using a flag, the text will be [escaped](https://en.wikipedia.org/wiki/Escape_sequences_in_C) which may have undesired effects.
 If the proposal creator is using markdown or line breaks it's recommended to put the proposal text into a json file and include that file as part of the CLI proposal, as opposed to individual fields in flags.
 The process of creating a json file containing the proposal can be found [here](../../users/governance/submitting.md#formatting-the-json-file-for-the-governance-proposal), and the CLI command for submitting the file is below: